XiangruL/Operating-Systems/README.md

 ### Reader-Writer Locks

 - Liveness Property: there shouldn't be any starvation for ***write***
-- My implementation (I use CV and lock, but it also can be implemented by spinlock and wchan):
+- Our implementation (we use CV and lock, but it also can be implemented by spinlock and wchan):
   - All ***read*** can be executed, in another word can hold rwlock, simultaneously if there is no ***write*** waiting in queue or holding rwlock
   - After a ***write*** request entering lock waiting queue, new ***read*** request should wait(this ensure Liveness Property)
   - An example: some requests come in as this sequence, R1-R2-R3-W1-R4-R5-W2-...